wbailey/wbailey.github.io/source/_posts/2014-01-17-the-supportive-interview.markdown

 I'd like to point out that in addition to the topics in the matrix, everyone on the interview panel should evaluate that candidate on the following:

-* _Communication Skills_ - Does the candidate posses the communication skills necessary to work with the team?
+* _Communication Skills_ - Does the candidate possess the communication skills necessary to work with the team?
 * _Culture Fit_ - Do you feel the candidate is a good culture fit and why?
 * _Questions Asked_ - Did the candidate do a good job of asking intelligent and relevant questions?